 You can either roast the beet noodles or leave them raw for a delicious salad.
 Place noodles on a lined baking sheet with a little oil, salt & pepper, then just pop them in a 425-degree oven for 5-10 minutes

-Parsnips are somewhat of an underdog in the vegetable world, but the mild root vegetable makes a great substitute for wheat noodles.
-You can use them in a shrimp scampi dish or a Bolognese, where their hearty text is able to stand up just like pasta would.
+Parsnips are somewhat of an underdog in the vegetable world, but this mild root vegetable makes a great substitute for wheat noodles.
+You can use them in a shrimp scampi dish or a Bolognese, where their hearty texture is able to stand up just like pasta would.

 Sautéing and boiling are both great ways cook parsnip noodles, boil until al dente in salted water or prepare in a skillet as described above.